pmcampones/Blockmess/README.md

 ***

+## 6 - Container Execution (Docker)
+To ease the execution of Blockmess we make available a simple docker image to run the tests.

+The image can be built by running the following command in the project root:

+    docker build -t blockmess_csd .

+**Note** The name of the image is set to in the provided command is set to *blockmess_csd*, however, any choice of name is valid.
+With this said, the scripts provided to run the containers assume the image is called *blockmess_csd*.

+Some configurations to beware when changing from a bare-metal execution to a containerized one are:

+- interface: Modify from *lo* to *eth0*.
+I don't know if this will work for every setup. *It works on my machine*.
+- address: Modify from *localhost* to comply with the address range of the network where the nodes are running.
+In the scripts we create a network with the prefix *192.168.0.0/24*.
+Note that every container should have a different address, unlike in the bare-metal deployments.
+- contact: Change the address of the contact node in accordance with the previous config.

-## 6 - Launch Scripts
+## 7 - Launch Scripts
 A series of scripts were made available to help run Blockmess.

-All scripts are located in the *scripts/* directory but must be run from the project root directory.
+All scripts are located in the *scripts/* directory and subdirectories but must be run from the project root directory.

+For each example demo we provide scripts to run replicas both in the bare-metal machine and in a containerized environment.

-### 6.1 - Counter
+### 7.1 - Counter
 As seen in a previous section, the *Counter* demo consists on maintaining a shared distributed *MRMW* counter between several replicas.

-The two scripts to run the demo are *scripts/run_sync_counter.sh* and *scripts/run_async_counter.sh*, the first running the *Counter* demo which issues operations with the blocking *ApplicationInterface.invokeSync*, while the latter issues operations with the non-blocking method *ApplicationInterface.invokeAsync*.
+The scripts to run the demo are *scripts/counter/baremetal/sync.sh*, *scripts/counter/container/sync.sh*, *scripts/counter/baremetal/async.sh*  and *scripts/counter/container/async.sh*, the first two runs the *Counter* demo which issues operations with the blocking *ApplicationInterface.invokeSync*, while the latter two issue operations with the non-blocking method *ApplicationInterface.invokeAsync*.

 The two scripts take two arguments.
 - The number of replicas in operation;